Aid deliveries suspended after rough seas damage US-built temporary pier in Gaza, US officials say

 Before the weather damage and suspension, the pier had begun to pick up steam and as of Friday more than 820 metric tons of food aid had been delivered from the sea onto the Gaza beach via the pier,

-U.S. officials have repeatedly emphasized that the pier cannot provide the amount of aid that starving Gazans need and stressed that more checkpoints for humanitarian trucks need to be opened.
+U.S. officials have repeatedly emphasized that the pier cannot provide the amount of aid that starving Gazans need and said that more checkpoints for humanitarian trucks need to be opened.

 At maximum capacity, the pier would bring in enough food for 500,000 of Gaza’s people.
 U.S. officials stressed the need for open land crossings for the remaining 1.8 million.